Death Certificate Translation

 The practice of certification guarantees that the translated document is a true, accurate, and high-quality translation work of the original so that it’s ready for official use and submission.
 Other details of certification include the inclusion of the date of translation as well as the full name and contact details of the translator.

 Our certified translation services understand the urgency surrounding death certificate translations and have a deep appreciation for how overwhelming and confusing the practice of certification can be for those with limited experience in the field.
 As such, our express service is there to help take the weight off your shoulders and guide you through the certification procedure from start until completion.

 We guarantee a true and accurate representation of all your official documents and ensure that we professionally format and certify your translated documents for official purposes at a competitive price and with a fast turnaround time.
-We deliver legally recognised notarised (with the use of a notary public) and certified translation services that go off to and are accepted by governmental bodies both in and outside of the UK on a daily basis.
+We deliver legally recognised notarised (with the use of a notary public) and certified translation services that go off to and are accepted by governmental bodies on a daily basis.
 We also offer Foreign and Commonwealth Office (FCO) document legalisation services as well.

-Should you be living outside of the UK, an Apostille Certificate is normally requested by foreign authorities and organisations when a death certificate translated in the UK is to be officially used alongside the original document outside of the UK.
+An Apostille Certificate is normally requested by foreign authorities and organisations when a death certificate translated is to be officially used alongside the original document.
 These legal documents must be legalised before travelling overseas and often must be done within a specific time period.

-Our agency also offers an apostille/legalisation service should anyone outside of the UK require verification of the authenticity of the translated certificate as being produced in the UK.
+Our agency also offers an apostille/legalisation service should anyone require verification of the authenticity of the translated certificate.
 We always suggest, however, that anyone requesting such verification that they enquire as to whether an apostille stamp is necessary.